 Participants experience the MATH 180 Instructional Model by engaging in a group lesson and exploring the instructional software.
 Participants learn how the Instructional Model motivates and supports struggling learners.
-They reflect on the role of the teacher in the MATH 180 classroom.
+They reflect on the role of the student and the teacher in the MATH 180 classroom.